mobilabsolutions/stash-sdk-ios/README.md

 To use the SDK, you need to initialize it with some configuration data.
 Among the data that needs to be provided are the public key as well as the backend endpoint that should be used by the SDK.

 To connect the SDK to a given payment service provider (PSP), that PSP's module needs to be imported and initialized.
-Use the `addProvider` method to register PSP with the SDK.
+Use the `registerProvider` method to register PSP with the SDK.
 ```swift
 import MobilabPaymentCore
 import MobilabPaymentBSPayone